frankhjung/article-github-actions/README.md

 However, this editor does not currently validate the workflow.
 So, why is it even provided as it offers nothing that normal online editing doesn't?

 ## First Impressions

-Our first impression of actions is that they are a significant improvement over the former Azure pipelines.
+Our first impression of GitHub Actions is that they are a significant improvement over the former Azure pipelines.
 Features we particularly like are:

 * Actions are well integrated into GitHub
 * There's an active [marketplace](https://github.com/marketplace) for